 Society for the Prevention of Cruelty to Animals (SPCA) – Animal welfare volunteers, humane education and foster care

-Volunteers are encouraged to help with a range of work including dog walking, animal care, humane education, kennel keeping and finding animals their forever homes.
+Volunteers are encouraged to help with a range of work including dog walking, animal care, humane education, kennel keeping and finding animals in their forever homes.
 You can also volunteer to foster the animals until they are adopted (a lot of the time, adopting them themselves!).

 The Child Development Centre (CDCHK) – Classroom support and other volunteers in Hong Kong